Clover Johnson walked home alone.

 “Thanks,” Mel whispered to herself pushing the earbuds in further.
 She wove her way through the residential streets and past the lake.
 Seagulls flew above her, flashes of white amongst grey clouds.
 The wind smelled of pine and sap, always cooler off the lake, and she gripped the leather jacket tight around her.
 Her feet guided her; they knew the way by heart.
 She came out on the main road near the statue that commemorated the Mage Conflict.
 The dates 1950–1989 were inscribed below the names of the mage and mortal who drafted the peace declaration.

-Mel crossed Pine Street, which involuntarily filled her mind with visions from history.
+Mel crossed Pine Street, which filled her mind with hallucinations.
 On that same street, a mage was put in a noose tied to a pickup truck.
 Mel could hear him scream as a car peeled out onto the road next to her.

 The music ended and a momentary silence made room for the others.